Stay committed to your decisions, but stay flexible in your approach.

 Prior to the meeting, the Product Owner (PO) will have prepared some preliminary iteration goals, based on the team’s progress in the program increment.
 Typically, the Product Owner starts the meeting by reviewing the proposed iteration goals and the higher-priority stories in the team backlog.
 During the meeting, the Agile team discusses implementation options, technical issues, Nonfunctional Requirements (NFRs), and dependencies, then plans the iteration.
 The Product Owner defines the what; the team defines how and how much.

 First, the team quantifies their capacity to perform work in the upcoming iteration.
 Each team member determines their availability, acknowledging time off and other potential duties.
 This activity also takes into account other standing commitments—such as maintenance—that is distinct from new story development (see the section about capacity allocation in the Team Backlog article).
+Using their historical velocity as a starting point, the team subtracts the unavailable time for each team member to determine the team’s actual capacity for the iteration.

 Story Analysis and Estimating